- Search Policies

 Programs may wish to make a one-time request for additional admissions allocations for the current admissions cycle, to admit specific, identified applicants.
 Requests are made using the cover form distributed with the admissions allocation notification, accompanied by a memo signed by either the Program Chair or the Head Graduate Advisor, following the instructions on the cover form.

 Requests for additional admissions allocations can only be made after review of applicants, because they must be justified by comparing the applicants proposed for additional admissions nominations to previously recommended applicants.
-Both the form and the required memo should be submitted via email to the Associate Dean for Admissions, Degrees and Professional Development.
+Both the form and the required memo should be submitted via email to the Associate Dean for Admissions and Degrees.

 Procedure to Request Increases in the Enrollment Target